Biltu5/Memory-Puzzle/README.md

 ## Description
 Download all files and put in a directory .
 Run the memory_puzzle.py file to start the game .
 You have 20 chances to complete this game .
-The app does not contain your any data , so if you close the game window the game start from the begining .
+This app not stored any data, so if you close the game window the game start from the begining .
 <P>***** PLAY & LEARN & ENJOY *****</P>